 “Fixie” bikes are popular for short commutes.
 Ultra-lightweight and super-simple, fixies have no hand brakes.
 Just reverse the pedal direction, and the tires will lock up.
 With so few moving parts, a well-maintained fixie could be passed down from one generation to the next.

 But one man’s commute is another man’s Bataan Death March.
 In the congested urban areas of North America and Europe, a 30-mile round-trip commute is not uncommon.
 Some riders will double that number.
-To be frank, no one wants to cycle 30 or 60 miles a day on a fixie or, for that matter, a Stowabike.
+No one wants to cycle 30 or 60 miles a day on a fixie or, for that matter, a Stowabike.

 Mountain bikes are also out of the question for the following reasons:

 - Riders sit higher off the ground, which improves forward visibility but increases air resistance.

 - Shock-absorbing suspensions steal critical energy during hill climbs.

 - Riders sit at an awkward forward angle, which increases air drag and causes wrist fatigue.